TumisangF/Bike-Share-Analysis-with-R/README.md

 ## Goal
-The marketing director has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members. l explanatory power about price.
-Below is each model and it's corresponding RMSE:
+The marketing director has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.